-Welcome to Broadhall Way!
-It’s the line that expert orator Andy Green has no doubt reeled off countless times over the years.
-There is one time, however, when things seemed ever-so-slightly different.
-Was it the four-fold bump in stadium capacity?
+“Welcome to Broadhall Way”.
+It’s the line that expert orator Andy Green reeled off countless times over the years ahead of kick-off.
+There is, of course, one time when things were ever-so-slightly different.
+Was it a four-fold bump in stadium capacity?
 Or the swathes of blue seats surrounding him?
-Or that Andy was 90-odd miles from his usual patch, standing in the home of Birmingham City for a ‘home’ FA Cup tie.
-Oh, those were the days eh?
+Or that Andy was 90-odd miles from his usual patch; standing in the domain of Birmingham City for a ‘home’ FA Cup tie?
+Oh, those were the days.
+But, a generation later, those words would be offered without irony as the Blues and Boro’ met as equals for the first time.

 The club came to be in 1875 under the guise of Small Heath Alliance, before binning off the Alliance add-on in 1888.
 In a small coinkydink, the following season saw them join the Football Alliance.
 We’re not sure if it was a condition of entry that you couldn’t have the same name as the competition.
 We doubt it, however.
 In 1902-3, the Blues were one of the founder members – and first champions – of Football League Division Two.